 I love shopping at Goodwill.
-In fact, I really like hunting down treasures at thrift stores, flea markets, and yard sales too.
+In fact, I really like scouring all thrift stores, flea markets, and yard sales too for unique finds.
 I find these unassuming second-hand stores are a great way to save a ton of money on high-quality items.
 Thrift store shopping takes some time, but you can find some unique, and functional items for your home.

-I have a few go-to items I am always scouting out at thrift shops, and I thought I would share them with you.
+I have a few go-to items I am always scouting out at thrift shops, I love to shop for Timeless Home Decor Items and kitchen items and I thought I would share my favorite Kitchen Thrift Shop Finds with you.
 Here are the kitchen items you should be buying at thrift stores or other second-hand outlets for dirt cheap, rather than buying new.

 Keep an eye out for manufacturers like Griswold, Wagner, or Lodge.
 Avoid any cracked skillets, or anything with dents, pitting, or pockmarks.
 Also, check for rocking when you set it on a flat surface if it is warped skip it.